Antony-gitau/algorithm-playground/valid_parenthesis/README.md

 -> And also that the most recent (or the parenthesis at the top of the stack connects can be closed by the bracket)

--If the two above conditions are met, pop the bracket.
+- If the two above conditions are met, pop the bracket.